-15 Homemade Musical Instruments
+15 Unique Homemade Instruments

 This is a simple shaker made out of seeds, rice, beans, or beads placed in a film canister, pill bottle, or small tin box.
-This shaker can be used alone or with other DIY instruments to create the perfect percussion ensemble!
+The shaker can be used alone or with other DIY instruments to create the perfect percussion ensemble!

 - 1 canister